jonbca/jonbca.github.io/_posts/2015-02-28-testing-higher-order-functions-clojure.markdown

                (log/info "user-agent ")   => anything)))
 {% endhighlight %}

-The `provided` functions act as traditional mocks, which produce a given output in response to an input, but also ensure that they have been called with the specified arguments.
+The `provided` functions (called "prerequisites" in Midje) act as traditional mocks, which produce a given output in response to an input, but also ensure that they have been called with the specified arguments.

 Although this test passes, it smells funny.
-Let's set aside the fact that we're mocking functions we don't control (`log/info` comes from Clojure's logging library). `provided` just doesn't feel functional to me, and what's more, *this test doesn't even test what I said it does*.
+Let's set aside the fact that we're mocking functions we don't control (`log/info` comes from Clojure's logging library).
+Midje prerequisites just don't feel functional to me, and what's more, *this test doesn't even test what I said it does*.

 In the `fact`, I said that I was checking "it logs something to the